 Sep 2019 EFSA is carrying out a public consultation on its pilot assessments of the risks posed to humans by residues of multiple pesticides in food.

 Interested parties have until 15 November to submit comments on two assessments: one considers chronic effects on the thyroid system and the other looks at acute effects on the nervous system.

-EFSA’s Scientific Committee set up a working group of experts to develop guidance on combined exposure to multiple chemicals.
-This initiative is called MixTox.
+EFSA’s Scientific Committee developed guidance on combined exposure to multiple chemicals.
+This EFSA initiative is called MixTox.

-EFSA is undertaking or supporting several research activities to contribute to the development of this guidance:
+EFSA is undertaking or supporting several research activities to contribute to the implementation of this guidance:

 - Data collection and analysis of combined toxicity of multiple chemicals of relevance to EFSA in the area of human, animal and environmental toxicology.

 - Development of tools for modelling (tiered approaches, population dynamics, human variability) for human and ecological risk assessment for single and multiple chemicals.

 2019 EFSA finalises its ‘MixTox’ guidance, which equips its scientists with methodologies and tools to assess combined exposure to multiple chemicals, and related advice on how to assess the genotoxicity of substances in chemical mixtures.

 2019 An EFSA research study from 2018 shows that overall in the EU awareness of chemical mixtures among the general public is quite low.